James R. Rice

 Rob Parsons, Mechanical Engineer, Axiam, Inc., Gloucester, MA; rparsons@post.harvard.edu.
 Formerly, Undergraduate Research Assistant, SEAS, summer 2001; BA in Applied Mathematics completed June 2003.
 Stressing by rapidly propagating earthquake ruptures of damaged zones adjoining faults; potential fault branching paths.

-Alexei Poliakov, Royal Bank of Canada, Global Equity Derivatives, Thames Court, One Queenhithe, London EC4V 4DE, UK (previously Laboratoire de Geophysique et Tectonique, CNRS, Universite Montpellier II, France); alexei.poliakov@rbccm.com.
+Alexei Poliakov, last known affiliation Royal Bank of Canada, Global Equity Derivatives, Thames Court, One Queenhithe, London EC4V 4DE, UK (previously Laboratoire de Geophysique et Tectonique, CNRS, Universite Montpellier II, France); alexei.poliakov@rbccm.com.
 Formerly, Visiting Scientist in Geophysics, SEAS, departed 2001.
 Stressing by rapidly propagating earthquake ruptures of damaged zones adjoining faults; potential fault branching paths.

 Alan Rempel, Assistant Professor, Department of Geological Sciences, University of Oregon, Eugene, OR 97403; rempel@uoregon.edu.
 Formerly, Lecturer in Applied Mathematics, SEAS, up to January 2005.
 Mechanics and physics of ice, implications for paleoclimate, freezing of soils; pore fluid interactions with deformation and failure of granular materials in seismic and surficial processes, frictional heating and onset of melting in fault gouge.